Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Install update now?
 Yes!

 This article maps out a few simple ways you can try and stay one step ahead of cyber criminals.
-If you are concerned about an attack – either a physical attack such as a burglary, or a cyber-attack, we at Blackstone Consultancy recommend that a residential security survey is conducted to identify and help to advise upon weak points of your property.
-We would also advise that an IT vulnerability and risk assessment is carried out to map out the property’s network infrastructure and identify and weak points which would be targeted.
+If you are concerned about an attack – either a physical attack, such as a burglary, or a cyber-attack- we at Blackstone Consultancy recommend that a residential security survey be conducted to identify and help advise upon weak points of your property.
+We would also advise that an IT vulnerability and risk assessment be carried out to map out the property’s network infrastructure and identify any weak points that would be targeted.

 This article is provided for information purposes and is general and educational in nature.
 Nothing constitutes legal advice.
 You are free to choose whether or not to use it and it should not be considered a substitute for seeking professional legal help in specific circumstances.
 You acknowledge that over time, this article may become out of date and may not constitute best market practice.
 Any third parties listed within this article are for information only and Ecclesiastical is not endorsing the quality of service which any third party may or may not provide.
 Where this article contains links to other sites and resources provided by third parties, these links are provided for your information only.
 Ecclesiastical is not responsible for the contents of those sites or resources.